microsoft/charticulator.com/_docs/02_user_interaction.md

 <h3>Adding a Mark (to a Glyph)</h3>
 Charticulator supports five types of marks: a Shape, a Symbol, a Line, a Text, and an Image.
 To add a mark to a glyph, you can drag the desired mark from the *Toolbar* and drop it into the *Glyph Editor*.
 Charticulator places the new mark at its default position: the center of the glyph.
 Charticulator also adds a corresponding entry to the *Layers Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial1.mp4" timeRange="0.80,2.90" openTutorial="tutorial1" %})

+{% include image.html src="/images/docs/marks-toolbar.png" alt="Marks Toolbar" width="400px" center="1" %}

 Charticulator now supports three types of shapes: rectangle, oval, and triangle.
-You need to select the desired shape **before** adding it to the *Glyph Editor*.
+You can change the shape type from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial7.mp4" timeRange="20.45,22.09" openTutorial="tutorial7" %})

-{% include image.html src="/images/docs/marks.png" alt="Marks and Symbols" width="200px" center="1" %}
+{% include image.html src="/images/docs/shapes.png" alt="Shapes" width="400px" center="1" %}

 To place the mark at a specific location, you can click the mark to activate it and click or drag within the *Glyph Editor*, depending on the mark type. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="18.00,21.09" openTutorial="tutorial3" %})